blake-c-aggienetwork/cropTriage/README.md

 # Changelog
+> 11/21/2020
+> - Added more datasets for demo
+> - Added button to print marker data to console

 > 11/14/2020
 > - Added data selection wheel for crop view
 > - Added exception protection for non-existent files